PAPER-2025-005

 Abstract

 Traditional debugging assumes a linear path: identify symptom, trace cause, apply fix.
-This paper argues that complex bugs resist linear analysis because they emerge from hidden assumptions—what Heidegger calls our "fore-structure" of understanding.
-By applying the hermeneutic circle to debugging, we demonstrate that the path to solution requires iterative interpretation where each failed attempt reveals previously invisible assumptions.
+We argue that complex bugs resist linear analysis because they emerge from hidden assumptions—what Heidegger calls our "fore-structure" of understanding.
+By applying the hermeneutic circle (a philosophical concept describing how understanding deepens through iterative interpretation—you understand parts through the whole, and the whole through its parts) to debugging, we demonstrate that the path to solution requires iterative interpretation where each failed attempt reveals previously invisible assumptions.
 We document this through a case study: a React logo animation that required eight iterations to solve, each revealing deeper truths about component lifecycle, state persistence, and the gap between code and runtime behavior.

 8